tbringloe/WGS-NOVAC/README.md

 ## Status
 **In-development**
 **added May 26, 2022: new GQ filtering option** The basic workflow is working, but the user is still expected to have enough expertise to troubleshoot and customize the workflow for their own datasets.
-Future enhancements will potentially include: dependency management, likely by bringing the workflow into snakemake; automated annotation of organellar genomes; phasing of nuclear variant positions; stream for long read data input; incorporate LD decay plots to inform plink parameter decisions; add reference genome assembly workflow; correction for variants mapped to paralogous genes; read filtering option for mapping scores stored in the sam/bam format.
+Future enhancements will potentially include: dependency management, likely by bringing the workflow into snakemake; automated annotation of organellar genomes; phasing of nuclear variant positions; stream for long read data input; incorporate LD decay plots to inform plink parameter decisions; add reference genome assembly workflow; correction for variants mapped to paralogous genes.

 ## Contents